ShaneTheAnalyst/ShaneTheAnalyst/README.md

 <div align="center">

- 🔭 Certified in the **Harvard University CS50X Certifcation & Azubi Africa Cloud Engineering Program Certification**
+ 🔭 A Certified Google Data Engineer with certifications in Project Mamnagement and Data Analytics.

  🌱 I work on **AWS Cloud Services, Matillion, Snowflake, AI and Machine Learning **